apache/arrow/docs/source/developers/guide/step_by_step/building.rst

    .. tab:: Building Pyarrow

-      After building Arrow C++ part of Arrow you have to build PyArrow on top of it also.
-The reason is the same, so you can edit the code and run tests on the edited code you have locally.
+      After building the Arrow C++ library, you need to build PyArrow on top of it also.
+The reason is the same; so you can edit the code and run tests on the edited code you have locally.

       **Why do we have to do builds separately?**

-      As mentioned in the beginning of this page, Python part of the Arrow project is built on top of C++.
-In order to make changes in Python part of Arrow as well as C++ part of Arrow, we need to build them separately.
+      As mentioned at the beginning of this page, the Python part of the Arrow project is built on top of the C++ library.
+In order to make changes in the Python part of Arrow as well as the C++ part of Arrow, you need to build them separately..

       We hope this introduction was enough to help you start with the building process.